davidptracy/gutBomb/README.md

 You can run the app without launch agents by doing the following via Terminal:

-`mongod --dbpath data` *Note: data should be where you specified it above*
+`mongod --fork --logpath mongoLogs/mongoLog.log --dbpath data` *Note: data should be where you specified it above*

 `node server`